Námestie Slobody 19

 Architecture PhD.; Urban Design PhD.; Restoration of Architectural Heritage PhD.; Industrial and Product Design ArtD.; Theory of Architecture PhD.

-Complying with the European accreditation standards, the Faculty offers academic education and carries out research at an internationally compatible level in the following study fields: Architecture and Urban Design, Landscape and Garden Architecture, Industrial and Product Design.
-Since 2002, in coherence with the Bologna Declaration, the study model consists of Bachelor’s degree programmes in the study fields Architecture and Urban Design, Industrial and Product Design (4 years), and in Landscape and Garden Architecture (3 years).
+Complying with the European accreditation standards, the Faculty offers academic education and carries out research at an internationally compatible level in the following study fields: Architecture and Urban Design, Industrial and Product Design.
+Since 2002, in coherence with the Bologna Declaration, the study model consists of Bachelor’s degree programmes in the study fields Architecture and Urban Design, and in Industrial and Product Design (4 years).
 The Master’s degree programmes are in Architecture, in Urban Design, and Industrial and Product Design (2 years).
 These as well as the Doctoral degree programmes (3 years) can be taken also in English.
 In Architecture and Urban Design the curriculum corresponds to the requirements of the Directive 2005/36/EC on professional qualification.

 The studies are organized in the ECTS credit system allowing thus vivid participation in exchange programmes.